Beach and Lake Water Safety Rules

 • Ice skating is a highly dangerous activity and all skaters on Lake Barcroft do so AT THEIR OWN RISK.
 LBA ASSUMES NO RESPONSIBILITY FOR PERSONS ON OR AROUND THE FROZEN WATERS OF THE LAKE.

-There are other inherent risks and dangers attached to any activity in or near a body of water.
+3. Inherent Risks and Dangers of Recreational Waters.
+There are inherent risks and dangers attached to any activity in or near a body of water.
 Lake Barcroft is no exception.
 The following list constitutes some of the risks and dangers for which the LBA assumes no responsibility and, therefore, cannot be held liable.
 The Association maintains certain areas to which qualified lifeguards are assigned during limited times only.
-Some or all of the following life threatening situations can occur even in the presence of lifeguards.
+Some or all of the following life-threatening situations can occur even in the presence of lifeguards.
 A partial list of inherent risks and dangers includes:

 • Submersion due to inadequate swimming ability.